Chris Boniol: Chicago Bears

 On October 13, 1999, he signed with the Chicago Bears as a free agent, to replace an injured Jeff Jaeger.
 He missed 4-of-9 field goal attempts, including a possible game-winner in overtime against the Minnesota Vikings.
 On December 27, he was released and replaced with Jaret Holmes.

-Boniol played in the NFL for 6 seasons, making 128-of-163 field goals and 183-of-189 extra points for 567 points.
+Boniol played in the NFL for six seasons, making 128-of-163 field goals and 183-of-189 extra points for 567 points.

 Coaching career

 Boniol was an assistant coach for the Dallas Cowboys from 2010 to 2013, focusing on kickers and punters.
+He was credited for the signing of Pro Bowl kicker Dan Bailey.

 In 2014, he was hired by the Oakland Raiders as an assistant to special teams coordinator Bobby April.
+In 2015, he was named the special teams coordinator at Louisiana College.
 In 2016, he was hired as a senior special teams advisor at Mississippi State University, where he coached Logan Cooke and Jace Christman.

 In 2019, he was hired by the Tampa Bay Buccaneers as an assistant to special teams coordinator Keith Armstrong.
 Boniol earned his first Super Bowl title as a coach and second overall when the Buccaneers won Super Bowl LV.
+He parted ways with the club in January 2023.

+In 2023, he was named the special teams coordinator for the Birmingham Stallions of the USFL.